-The millenials cashing in on Africa's internet addiction
+The millennials cashing in on Africa's internet addiction

 "African Americans are excited about supporting African brands and then there are those consumers who are just excited about ethical and sustainable fashion.
 Those are our customer base," he adds.

 It's a logic shared by the creators of fellow New York based OXOSI, also launched in 2016.
-Nigerian founders Akin Adebowale and Kolade Adayemo aim to connect emerging brands from the continent with global consumers especially those who value the heritage behind designs.
+Nigerian founders Akin Adebowale and Kolade Adeyemo aim to connect emerging brands from the continent with global consumers especially those who value the heritage behind designs.

 Initial capital for its launch came from private equity firm Kupanda Capital known to seed fund companies with a pan-African interest.
 It also recruited market guidance from Zara Okpara, brand consultant for Lagos Fashion and Design Week (LFDW).